simonsobs/map_based_simulations/README.md

 Map based simulations for Simons Observatory, maintained by the Map-Based Simulation Pipeline Working Group (MBS), [Wiki page, restricted access](http://simonsobservatory.wikidot.com/pwg:mbs)

+List of releases also available on the [`maps2params` page, restricted](http://simonsobservatory.wikidot.com/cross-group:maps2params)

 Slack channel: `#pwg-mbs`

 This repository hosts configuration files and documentation for the simulation runs completed and in progress.